How can you contribute?

 If you have a dataset that you would like to register on the catalogue, the following process outlines how to do this.
+Figure 1 outlines this in high level, with details on each step below.

 Before you start